VWIECCResearch/Swaptransformer/README.md

 ## Running SwapTransformer
 Any user can run pre-processing and training to play with the OSHA dataset and this repo.

+A reference of all arguments is available in [argparser.py](utils/argparser.py).

 ### 🧮 PREPROCESS
 [OSHA Dataset on IEEE Dataport](https://ieee-dataport.org/open-access/LINK_GOES_HERE) shares more information about the pre-processing phase and how raw data is different than the pre-processed data.
 The appendix section in the paper also gives more information for pre-processing.